Thursday, September 4, 2008

 An Ethereal wonder : tiramisu

-Raspberry coolie in the bottom, topped with layers
+Raspberry & strawberry coolie on the bottom,

-and " flake" chocolate in between layers
+chocolate in between layers

 I make mine without liquor!
+Martinelli's came to my rescue he! he!

 http://giddygastronome.blogspot.com/2008/03/tiramisu.html